-The PhD in Electrical Engineering and Computer Engineering is offered in Electrical Engineering, Computer Engineering and Software Engineering.
+The PhD in Electrical Engineering and Computer Engineering is offered in the field of Electrical Engineering, Computer Engineering and Computer Security

 Application to graduate programs in the Electrical and Computer Engineering Department may be made at any time of year.
 Application, and related correspondence, is made through the Graduate Studies and Research Division, not through the ECE Department.
 Admission requirements are found below.

 Further guidance on applying to the RMCC Graduate School can be found in the Graduate Calendar and through the Graduate Studies and Research Division.
 You should also see the Application to Graduate Studies Form and the current RMCC Academic Fees.
 The Calendar is the ultimate source of information and can answer most questions.